SSKT7/I3WM-polybar/README.md

 Here I have tried to create a i3wm polybar inspired by archcraft hack theme .
 Polybar aims to help users build beautiful and highly customizable status bars for their desktop environment, without the need of having a black belt in shell scripting.

-The main purpose of Polybar is to help users create awesome status bars.
-It has built-in functionality to display information about the most commonly used services.
-Some of the services included so far...

-    Systray icons
-    Window title
-    Playback controls and status display for MPD using libmpdclient ALSA volume controls
-    Workspace and desktop panel for bspwm and i3 Workspace module for EWMH compliant window managers Keyboard layout and indicator status
-    CPU and memory load indicator
-    Battery display
-    Network connection details
-    Backlight level
-    Date and time label
-    Time-based shell script execution
-    Command output tailing
-    User-defined menu tree
-    Inter-process messaging
-    And more...

 # Screanshots